TheCandidStartup/TheCandidStartup.github.io/_drafts/heat-geek-nano-store-dhw-changes.md

 # Home Assistant

-The theoretical temperature in the tank given energy added tracks flow temperature pretty well.
+The theoretical temperature in the tank, given energy added, tracks flow temperature pretty well.
 It's a few degrees less early in a run, a few degrees more at the end.
 Instead of ending the DHW run using the lottery that is the temperature sensor reading, I can use Home Assistant to forcibly end it when we hit a target flow temperature.

 I already use this approach for [boost showers]({% link _posts/2026-02-09-heat-geek-nano-store-conclusion.md %}) during the day, so it's not unknown territory.
 However, I would like the overnight DHW runs to primarily use the Vaillant schedule so that they still happen even if something goes wrong with Home Assistant.